atulkkale/project-management/README.md

 # Project Management

-Project Management is a web application that allows users to create and manage projects and tasks.
+**Project Management** is a React web application that allows users to create and manage projects and tasks.
 The user can create a new project, view project details, add tasks, and manage those tasks within each project.
 It also provides project and task management features, such as clearing tasks or deleting projects.

 ## Features